Last month I delivered a keynote for YOW!

 - Lessons learned from “domain specific” programming languages

-In the meantime, you can watch me do an earlier, somewhat less polished rendition here.
-But if you’re more of the reading type, then below you’ll be pleased to find the transcript and slides for the most recent version.
+If you’re more of the reading type, then below you’ll be pleased to find the transcript and slides for the most recent version.
 Enjoy!

 Hi!
 I’m Chelsea Troy.
 I’m a programmer and an educator, and today we’re going to talk about what counts as a programming language.